cjzufelt/DCDarknet2021/ghidra/Lab 3 - Getting Harder/README.md

-# Lab 3 - Adding Structure
+# Lab 3 - Getting Harder

 You know the drill at this point.
 Reverse engineer this binary using Ghidra and retrieve the flag string.